qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 ### What Happens if I Remove ImmPtl?

 All see-through portals will vanish.
 Even if you re-install ImmPtl, the portals cannot recover.
-(There is a small chance that portals in unloaded chunks may remain.)
+(Portals in unloaded chunks may remain.)

 Vanilla nether/end portals still exist.
 Dimension stack bedrock replacement will not work.